Quebec’s Fins, Feathers & Fall Colours

 Explore Québec’s rugged North Shore, where coastline, mountains, and open river collide

-Photograph sweeping seascapes, rolling hills, and quiet, off-the-beaten-path locations
+Photograph sweeping seascapes, rolling hills, and quiet, off-the-beaten-path locations during peak fall colours

 Experience a slower pace of travel, allowing time to fully engage with each scene